henlina90/movie-database-app/README.md

 - Write database migrations using Knex's migration tool
 - Deploy your backend server to a cloud service

+### General tasks

+- The app.js file and server.js file are correctly configured, with the app.js file exporting the application created from Express.
+- Use the cors package so that requests from the frontend can correctly reach the backend.
+- If a request is made to a route that doesn't exist, the server returns a 404 error.
+- If a request is made to a route that exists but the HTTP method is wrong, the server returns a 405 error.
+- All of the routes respond with the appropriate status code and use a data key in the response.

 ### Key Technologies
 * PostgreSQL
 * Node.js